GaryHilares/SDM-Website/docs/README.md

 ### Dependencies
 #### Development
-- Node.
-- NPM.
-- NextJS.
-- React DOM.
-- React.
+- Node
-- AOS.
+- Node Package Manager

 ## Motivation
 In order to reach more people, Sonrisas del Mañana needed a website to present their volunteering program.